External Shipping Engine: Storefront API Integration Draft

 labels | [ShippingLabel] | Visual indicators attached to the option (e.g. sustainability badge, signature required) |

-customerChoices | [CustomerChoice] | Customer-configurable selections for this option — INPUT (text entry), CHECKBOX (toggle), or CHOICE (dropdown with sub-options) |
+customerChoices | [CustomerChoice] | Customer-configurable selections for this option — INPUT (text entry), CHECKBOX (toggle), CHOICE (dropdown with sub-options), or TIMESLOT (delivery time window selection) |

 selectedLocation | ShippingMethodLocation | The pickup/drop-off location currently attached to this method, or null if none has been set or the method does not support locations |